 IOSCO Principle IOSCO Principles - Detailed Guidance CME Group Benchmark Administration Limited (CBA) Comment e) Other market information or Expert Judgments.
-Expert judgement and other market information is not used in the ordinary day to day calculation of the CME Soybean Oilshare.
-The CME Soybean Oilshare Index is calculated in accordance with the published Benchmark Methodology, which includes applicable contingency measures governing the exercise of Expert Judgment.
 Provided that the Data Sufficiency Principle is met (i.e., an active market exists), this Principle is not intended to restrict an Administrator's flexibility to use inputs consistent with the Administrator's approach to ensuring the quality, integrity, continuity and reliability of its Benchmark determinations, as set out in the Administrator's Methodology.
 The Administrator should retain flexibility to use the inputs it believes are appropriate under its Methodology to ensure the quality and integrity of its Benchmark.
 For example, certain Administrators may decide to rely upon Expert Judgment in an active albeit low liquidity market, when transactions may not be consistently available each day.
-IOSCO also recognises that there might be circumstances (e.g., a low liquidity market) when a confirmed bid or offer might carry more meaning than an outlier transaction.
+IOSCO also recognizes that there might be circumstances (e.g., a low liquidity market) when a confirmed bid or offer might carry more meaning than an outlier transaction.
 Under these circumstances, non-transactional data such as bids and offers and extrapolations from prior transactions might predominate in a given Benchmark determination.
-The CME Soybean Oilshare Index published Benchmark Methodology details the Administrator's approach to ensure the quality, integrity, continuity and reliability of the Benchmark.
-9. Transparency of Benchmark Determinations The Administrator should describe and publish with each Benchmark determination, to the extent reasonable without delaying an Administrator publication deadline: a) A concise explanation, sufficient to facilitate a Stakeholder's or Market Authority's ability to understand how the determination was developed, including, The CME Soybean Oilshare Index is a measure of soybean oil's relative value compared to soybean meal and is measured as soybean oil's share of output relative to soybean meal when crushing soybeans.
-This index is calculated by normalising prices and calculating the ratio of the result3.
+Expert judgement and other market information is not used in the ordinary day to day calculation of the Benchmark.
+The Benchmark is calculated in accordance with the published Methodology, which includes applicable contingency measures governing the exercise of Expert Judgement.
+The CME Group Petroleum Index Benchmark Methodology details the Administrator's approach, including the use of Expert Judgement, to ensure the quality, integrity, continuity and reliability of the Benchmark.
+9. Transparency of Benchmark Determinations The Administrator should describe and publish with each Benchmark determination, to the extent reasonable without delaying an Administrator publication deadline: a) A concise explanation, sufficient to facilitate a Stakeholder's or Market Authority's ability to understand how the determination was developed, including, at a minimum, the size and liquidity of the market being assessed (meaning the number and volume of transactions submitted), the range and average volume and range and average of price, and indicative percentages of each type of market data that have been The CME Group Petroleum Index will be published by 17:30EST each business day in accordance with the CME Clearing Holiday Calendar.
+The settlement prices used as input to the CME Group Petroleum Index are weighted according to the open interest of each future contract.
+As stated by the published Methodology document, the Administrator monitors the Open Interest in the last quarter of each year and calculates average open interest over that quarter.
+Each contract is then "weighted" against the total open interest quarterly average for the three constituents.